garutilorenzo/k3s-oci-cluster/README.md

   namespace: ingress-nginx
 ```

-**NOTE** to use nginx ingress controller with the proxy protocol enabled on each worker will be installed nginx.
-The configuation of nginx will:
+**NOTE** to use nginx ingress controller with the proxy protocol enabled, an external nginx instance is used as proxy.
+Nginx will be installed on each worker node and the configuation of nginx will:

 * listen in proxy protocol mode
-* forward the traffic from port 80 to nginx_ingress_controller_http_nodeport on any server of the cluster
+* forward the traffic from port 80 to nginx_ingress_controller_http_nodeport (default to 30080) on any server of the cluster
-* forward the traffic from port 443 to nginx_ingress_controller_https_nodeport on any server of the cluster
+* forward the traffic from port 443 to nginx_ingress_controller_https_nodeport (default to 30443) on any server of the cluster

 ### Cert-manager